 - Contests and tournaments, like trivia, game night, or a golf tournament

-- Unique social challenges, like the Ice Bucket Challenge or No Shave November
+- Unique social challenges, like No Shave November

 - Merchandise sales, like T-shirt sales, gourmet cookie sales, etc.

 - Corporate matching gift campaigns

 Pro tip: Look for ways to add in friendly competition (and recognize your donors!).
 For example, give a special social media shoutout to the first team to sell 20 event tickets, or secure a $500 corporate sponsorship.

 3 successful peer fundraising campaigns to inspire you